What is the Recovering America’s Wildlife Act?

 This bill would provide the funding needed to implement three-quarters of every state’s action plan.
 Conservation efforts could include reintroduction of imperiled species, conserving and restoring important habitat, fighting invasive species and disease, and more.
 This would significantly reduce the number of species in decline and would ultimately prevent these species from needing protections afforded under the Endangered Species Act.

 This bill brings with it more employment opportunities for aquatic resource professionals in state agencies and in the private sector.
 Fisheries biologists and other resource professionals will be able to address the serious peril that aquatic species face in light of habitat degradation, water quality impairment, rising temperatures and reduced water availability, and other existential threats.
 Due to the increased and dedicated funding, state agencies will be to hire more fisheries professionals who will be better able to enact long-term, science-based programs to protect and restore our nation’s imperiled aquatic resources.
 Click here to see an estimate of how much your state would receive.

 Recovering and conserving America’s fish and wildlife will be no easy task.
 Halting and reversing the current trend will require investment in widespread on the ground efforts by state and federal agencies along with local and private partners.
 Now is the time to build on the successes of the past!

 AFS is teaming up with the National Wildlife Federation, The Wildlife Society, and the Association of Fish and Wildlife Agencies, and others in support of the bill.
 We need the help of our members!

 - Call your member of Congress today and ask them to co-sponsor the bill!
-Here’s the current list of co-sponsors and some talking points with the important messages and details.
+Here’s the current list of co-sponsors and a call script with the important messages and details.